ahuk/sketch-collaboration/README.md

 # sketch-collaboration
-A repo to test-drive design+code collaboration with Sketch where the core .sketch data is pushed/pulled to/from the repo.
+A repo to test-drive design+code collaboration with Sketch where the core .sketch data is pushed/pulled to/from the repo only.

+# Set up your own design repo
 For a more detailed explanation of the thinking and working of the scripts, please see [this blog post](http://blog.blended.io)

-# Scripts for push and pull
+# What the scripts to push and pull do

-upload.sh
+`upload.sh`
 1. Pull the latest changes from the repo
 2. Copy .sketch to .zip
 3. Extract the core `.sketch` data from the .zip and deletes it